 When can babies eat avocado?

-Avocado may be offered as soon as your baby is ready to start solids, which is usually around 6 months old.
-Soft when ripe and nutritious, avocado is a wonderful first food.
+Avocado can be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.
+Ripe avocados are soft and loaded with nutrients, making them a wonderful first food.

-Is avocado a choking hazard for my baby?
+Is avocado a common choking hazard for babies?

 Is avocado a common allergen?

 No. Allergies to avocado are rare but have been reported.3 Avocado allergy is more likely to occur in individuals who are already allergic to banana, chestnut, or kiwi and those who are allergic to latex or certain pollens may be allergic to avocado or experience Oral Allergy Syndrome (also known as pollen-food allergy).4 5 Oral Allergy Syndrome typically results in short-lived itching or burning in the mouth and is unlikely to result in a dangerous reaction.

 As you would when introducing any new food, start by offering a small quantity for the first few servings.
 If there is no adverse reaction, gradually increase the quantity over future meals.